CISA-SBOM-Community/SBOM-Generation/phase_1/keycloak/README.md

   - __Tool__
     - [trivy](https://github.com/aquasecurity/trivy)
   - __Notes__
     - Analyze the keycloak source code using [trivy](https://github.com/aquasecurity/trivy).
-There are several great open source sbom generation tools, and this could easily be repleased with a tool of your choice.
+There are several great open source sbom generation tools, and this could easily be replaced with a tool of your choice.
 - `Augment Keycloak SPDX` and `Augment Keycloak CycloneDX` Jobs
   - __Tool__
     - [sbomasm](https://github.com/interlynk-io/sbomasm)